Custom Inference Engines

 Using a Custom Inference Engine

-To use an existing inference engine, you will need to ensure you have a Custom model in Chariot that will work with your engine.
+To use an existing Inference Engine, you will need to ensure you have a Custom model in Chariot that will work with your Inference Engine.
 The contents of this model's files can be anything.

 Given a model archive, call it model.zip, you can use the SDK to upload the model to Chariot in the same way other models are uploaded: